Understand guideline and funding cycles

 - Apply policy analysis to and foster transparency of complex political processes

-Questions about this grantmaking area can be addressed to Associate Director Valerie Chang.
+Questions about this grantmaking area can be addressed to Director of Policy Research Valerie Chang.

 What MacArthur Funds

 Institutional Support to Key Organizations

 Awarded to a small number of organizations, institutional support grants are multi-year, general operating grants to organizations that produce rigorous research and analysis on issues critical to the grantmaking strategies of the entire domestic program, and translate that work in ways that enhance its value to policymakers, the media, and the general public.
 At this time, the institutional support portfolio is principally targeted toward organizations focusing on fiscal and budgetary issues.
 There also are a small number of opportunistic grants for new initiatives that are well-positioned to advance policy change.

 The institutional support portfolio is currently targeted toward organizations focusing on fiscal and budgetary issues.

 MacArthur is not accepting unsolicited proposals for key policy organizations at this time.

 Special Policy Projects

 The Foundation undertakes special initiatives with broad implications for domestic policy.
 Currently, there are four underway.
 Three inter-related projects address economic, social, and demographic trends in U.S. society and more data- and evidence-driven policymaking, and a fourth is the capstone to more than a decade of grantmaking in regional policy and practice.